bemindinteractive/bemario/README.md

 Run `bower install` in the bemario directory to install bower modules.

+Run `gem install bourbon` and then `bourbon install` in the bemario directory to install bourbon.

 Run `gulp Style` to build the Sass files, or `gulp watch` when you are ready to start themeing.